 Accommodation is based a short drive away on the outskirts of Satterthwaite village in Low Bowkerstead, a Grade II listed traditional 17th Century cottage.

 The opportunity also includes an exhibition of work produced during the residency at the Forest Artworks Project Space.
-The exhibition will run 20 September – 31 December 2019 and will be supported by a programme of talks and events.
+The exhibition will run from September to December 2020 and will be supported by a programme of talks and events.
 There is no additional fee for the exhibition and the selected artists are expected to give a talk about their projects at the launch of the exhibition.

 A short film will also be created exploring how the residency has developed and the impact of it on work of the sculptors.